-Due to the presence of glycol, corrosion of the system is possible.
-Uninhibited glycol will turn acidic under the influence of oxygen.
-This process is accelerated by the presence of copper and high temperatures.
+Due to the presence of glycol, the system can corrode.
+Uninhibited glycol becomes acidic under the influence of oxygen.
+High temperatures and the presence of copper accelerate this process.
 The acidic uninhibited glycol attacks metal surfaces and forms galvanic corrosion cells that cause severe damage to the system.
-Therefore it is important that:
+It is therefore important to respect the following:

-- the water treatment is correctly executed by a qualified water specialist, - a glycol with corrosion inhibitors is selected to counteract acids formed by the oxidation of glycols, - no automotive glycol is used because their corrosion inhibitors have a limited lifetime and contain silicates which can foul or plug the system, - galvanized pipes are NOT used in glycol systems since the presence may lead to the precipitation of certain components in the glycol's corrosion inhibitor.
+- A qualified water specialist has treated the water. - Select glycol with corrosion inhibitors to prevent glycol oxidation and subsequent acid formation. - Do NOT use automotive glycol because these contain corrosion inhibitors with only a limited lifetime.
+On top of that, they also contain silicates that can foul or plug the system. - Do NOT use galvanised pipes in glycol systems because they provoke certain components in the glycol's corrosion inhibitor to precipitate.